passcod/rfc-exception-coalesce-operator/README.md

 ## Future Scope

 This proposal only covers user-catchable exceptions.
 This is intentional in order to keep the scope reasonable and the semantics consistent.
 However, a future RFC could explore further catching errors.

+Additionally, a future proposal could explore an Assignment version of this operator: `$result ???= compute()`.

+Furthermore, a unary `???` variant could be envisaged, akin but not equivalent to the Error Supressing Operator `@`.

 ## Proposed Voting Choices